purduesigbots/pros/README.md

 The PROS team develops a plugin for Atom to making developing projects in PROS the best possible experience.
 The highly customizable editor designed for the 21st century enables students to learn how to code in a modern environment.

+### What's the difference between PROS 2 and PROS 3?
+PROS 2 refers to the kernel that runs on the [VEX Arm Cortex-based Microcontroller](https://www.vexrobotics.com/276-2194.html).
+The source for this kernel is still available on the `cortex-master` branch.
+The future development for this version of the PROS kernel will be focused on maintenance and critical bugfixes.

+PROS 3 refers to the kernel that runs on the [VEX V5](https://www.vexrobotics.com/vexedr/v5) microcontroller platform.
+The majority of our development focus will be on this version of the PROS kernel.

+### Does PROS support C++?
+- PROS 3.x (V5) officially supports C++.
+We're still working on enabling all of the features of C++ (particularly in the I/O area).
+- PROS 2.x (Cortex) does not officially support C++.
+Some users have found ways around this, but be warned: we will not be able to help if you run into issues doing this.

 ### Cool, how do I get it?
 Pay a visit to our website, [pros.cs.purdue.edu](https://pros.cs.purdue.edu), to download our latest installer or view installation instructions for your preferred platform.